 Wayne LeRoy Waukazo – Ten years after Barbara and Melissa were found, police arrested 28-year-old Wayne LeRoy Waukazo.
 He was indicted for the murders of Linda Sue Kuehl, 13, and her sister Pamela, 18.
 Now indicted on four counts of murder, he was brought to trial and convicted in the deaths of Linda and Pamela Kuehl.
 Throughout the trial he vehemently denied involvement with the deaths of Barbara and Melissa, and charges were dismissed with no evidence linking him to the killings.
 He was not an original suspect in the case.

 Barbara’s family has been advised to obtain police reports in the case.
-If you or someone you know lived in this area at the time of the case, please contact us at [email protected].
+If you or someone you know lived in this area at the time of the case and are able to shed light on these events, please contact us at [email protected].